 Via del Pastini 11

-Those are our must-eat spots in Rome's city center.
+Those are our must-eat resturants in Rome's city center.
+For more of our travel tips for Italy check out our Italy travel guides for food lovers!
 Any other additional spots you've discovered when you travel in Italy?
 Let us know in the comments below!

 Connect With Salt & Wind